-A woman's body changes with pregnancy and is not the same after the beauty of creating life.
+A woman’s body changes with pregnancy and is not the same after the beauty of creating life.
 It is a real difference, and one to be proud of.
-But we know that, at times, it can be hard to accept oneself with all of the physical and emotional changes.
+But we know that, at times, it can be hard to accept yourself with all of the physical and emotional changes.

-It is important to focus on bonding with Baby and healing at this stage.
+It is important to focus on bonding with baby and healing at this stage.
 Postnatal workouts should not be a primary focus for the new mommy during the physical healing process.
-Not pushing too hard too soon may have a positive impact on the emotional adjustment of the new mom after Baby.
+Not pushing too hard too soon may have a positive impact on the emotional adjustment of the new mom after baby.

 WHEN TO START A WORKOUT WITH BABY

-Always clear any physical activity with your healthcare provider before you participate.
+Always clear any physical activity with your healthcare provider before you begin.
 It is imperative to listen to your body and not push past safe limits.
 For those who have had an uncomplicated vaginal delivery, it is usually ok to begin simple exercises like walking a few days after childbirth.

 Women with uncomplicated pregnancies should be encouraged to engage in aerobic and strength-conditioning exercises before, during, and after pregnancy.